timveil-overops/oo-docker-demos/README.md

 ## issues

 - issue with collector oneliner daemon startup when base image is centos:7.  works find with openjdk:8
+- daemon does not start automatically on openjdk:8 when using on-prem install flavor of collector install.

 ## notes